9tin9tin9/gvgnp_pzz/README.txt

 However, if you are to extract files only, it is recommend to use the python package afs-extractor.
 Hope the package can be upgraded to support packing AFS archives too (I know little about python)

-All tools are not well
+All tools are not designed to be easy to use, yet.